tradeparadex/paradex-py/README.md

 make help
 ```

-The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.
+The CI/CD pipeline will be triggered when a new pull request is opened, code is merged to main, or when new release is created.

+## Notes

+> [!WARNING]
+> Experimental SDK, library API is subject to change